Regions Bank Review

 LifeGreen Checking is a standard checking account that covers all the basics.
 You’ll get a debit card, online and mobile banking, and unlimited check writing.

-There’s an initial deposit requirement of $50, and a monthly fee of $8 if you enroll in online statements ($11 with paper statements).
+There’s an initial deposit requirement of $50 and a monthly fee of $8 if you enroll in online statements ($11 with paper statements).

-You can get around the fee by keeping an average monthly balance of $1,500 or more or by receiving a monthly direct deposit of $500 or more.
+You can get around the fee by keeping an average monthly balance of $1,500 or more or receiving a monthly direct deposit of $500 or more.

 eAccess Account

-eAccess is a checking account for those who mostly prefer to bank online and make purchases with a card.
+eAccess is a checking account for those who prefer to bank online and make purchases with a card.
 You’ll be able to use three free checks per month, but there’s a $0.50 fee for any check writing on top of that.

 LifeGreen Preferred Checking Account

-Checking Account For Students
+Checking Account for Students

 If you’re 25 or younger, you can open a LifeGreen Checking account specifically designed for students.
 The account is exactly the same as the standard LifeGreen Checking account but has no monthly fee.